 Bottom line, prepare to conduct a brake fluid flush shortly after you purchase the car.
 Just like an oil change, bleeding the brakes is something I do immediately once I purchase a car, as most sellers never think about changing brake fluid during their ownership.
 You will have much more confidence during spirited driving when you have a firm pedal, and considering there are automatic “power” bleeders out there that make this a one person job, there’s simply no reason to skimp on it.

 Of course, make sure there are no leaks in the system before you begin bleeding.
-Start off by pressurizing the brake system using a power bleeder.
+Start by pressurizing the brake system using a power bleeder.
 Then look underneath the car and check for any fluid dripping from the caliper/wheel cylinder area.
-Also note if any of the brake components appear “soaked” from leaking for a long period of time.
+Also, note if any of the brake components appear “soaked” from re-occurring leaks.
 Sometimes you won’t spot a leak, but will still have a low pedal (pedal fades toward the floor) when driving after bleeding.
 This symptom indicates a leak in the system, so if no external leak is visible, there is most likely an internal leak within the master cylinder.

-If a vehicle has been sitting for a long time (whether indoors or outdoors) expect the refrigerant to be low.
+If a vehicle has been sitting for a long time (whether indoors or outdoors) expect a low refrigerant level.
 Even in a perfectly functioning system, cars leak an average of .5 oz of refrigerant every year through the front compressor seal alone.
 When the A/C isn’t used, oil isn’t circulated, and seals can dry up.
 This not only allows refrigerant to leak out, but it allows moisture to come in.

 Moisture is the no.1 contaminant of an A/C system.